Winter Activities Away from the Slopes

 Give your skis a break and try out winter paddling, snowshoeing, mountain yoga, and more.

-Skiing remains the most popular activity among Brits visiting Austria in the colder months.
+Skiing remains the most popular activity among Brits visiting Austria in the winter months, no doubt.
 But why not spice it up with some alternative sporty activities in between the days on the slopes?
-Rent a kayak or paddle board and explore Austria’s snow-covered landscapes from the water, head out on a tour with huskies, alpacas, or donkeys, find your inner zen while practicing mountain yoga, or take a break from downhill skiing with a leisurely walk or hike through the snow.
-Outdoor activities in nature are great for both body and mind, and alternative options give even more people access to them.
+Rent a kayak or paddle board and explore Austria’s snow-covered landscapes from the water, head out on a tour with huskies, alpacas, or donkeys, find your inner Zen while practicing mountain yoga, or take a break from downhill skiing with a leisurely walk or hike through the snowy landscapes.

 Have a look at our suggestions for a balanced winter below – as part of a classic skiing escape or enjoyed on their own!